jan-reitsma/MMT-client/README.md

 As a technical translator I am using CAT tools and which integrate machine translation services already.
 But for quick lookup of words, sentences, during work, this is a handy tool.
-Useful information: the window shows a quality estimation below each translation.
+Useful information: the window shows a quality estimation for each translation.

 Settings are stored in in _settings.json_ .
 The api key will be stored in a file __key.json__

-As it is possible to upload your own translation memories to the ModernMT server, and utilize them, I will improve this tool in future and add functionality to utilize your own translation memories.
+As it is possible to upload your own translation memories in TMX format to the ModernMT server and utilize them, I intend to improve this tool in future and add functionality to utilize your own translation memories.